Creating and Supporting Student Organizations that Promote Women in Computing (CSSO) Project Team

 Responding to feedback from breakout sessions at the 2012 NCWIT Summit, the CSSO Project Team is working with NCWIT to create two resources:

 · How to Create and Sustain a Women in Computing Group on Your Campus: A one-page document outlining key steps for creating a vibrant WIC student group and keeping it going.
-This resource will be released during the NCWIT May 2013 Summit.
+This resource was created and can be found here.

 · Do-It-Yourself (DIY) Website created with ACM-W: A website with concrete details and sample materials for implementing each step.
 We intend leaders of WIC campus groups to also post ideas and questions of their own on the website.